The cameras in smartphones just keep getting better and better, and some of the photos that come out of them are simply outstanding.

-Here are a few tips for taking better photos with your camera phone:
+With that in mind, here are a few tips for taking better photos with your smartphone:

 1 – Be aware of the lighting situation.
 Taking good photos under low-light conditions is difficult even when using a regular camera, and it’s even harder when shooting with a camera phone.